-PROTON radiation therapy is one of the most precise forms P of non-invasive image-guided cancer therapy.
+PROTON radiation therapy is one of the most precise forms of non-invasive image-guided cancer therapy.
 It is based on the well defined range of protons in material, with low entrance dose, a dose maximum ("Bragg peak") and a rapid distal dose fall-off, providing better sparing of healthy tissue and allowing higher tumor doses than conventional radiation therapy with photons.
 At present, the potentials of proton therapy cannot be fully exploited because the conversion of Hounsfield values, measured with x-ray computed tomography (CT), to relative electron density values is not always accurate [1].
 The resulting uncertainties can lead to range errors from several millimeters up to more than 1 cm depending on the anatomical region treated.
-Additional uncertainties exist with respect to the target position relative to normal tissues in the treatment room that could be minimized by using proton CT for guiding the therapy.

-Manuscript received May 16, 2006.
-This work was supported in part by Calspace and the INFN 5th commission MOPI project.
+Manuscript received May 15, 2006; revised December 11, 2006.
+This work was supported in part by Calspace and the INFN 5th commission MOPI Project.